nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick-start Guide

 1. Ensure you have Java `11` or above installed in your machine.
-2. Download the latest Jar executable from [here](https://github.com/Berted/ip/releases).
+1. Download the latest Jar executable from [here](https://github.com/Berted/ip/releases).
-3. Copy the executable to your preferred folder for TedBot to store its data.
+1. Copy the executable to your preferred folder.
+Note that TedBot will store its data on that folder.
-4. Run the provided bash / batch script to start the application.
-Otherwise, characters may not be displayed correctly.
-5. Refer to [Command Summary](#command-summary) for a list of commands you can try using, have fun!
+1. Refer to [Command Summary](#command-summary) for a list of commands you can try using, have fun!

 ## Usage